rachwo/Flow-pipeline/README.md

 * `min_dist` an integer indicating the minimum neighbour distance.
 Value must be > 0.

 * `downsample` an integer indicating the number of cells to downsample on (performed per sample).
+Recommended for large datasets.

 <p align="right">(<a href="#top">back to top</a>)</p>